Laryngeal Cancer: Surgery

-When you get home, you may get back to light activity, but you should avoid strenuous activity for 6 weeks.
+When you get home, you may get back to light activity.
+But you should not do any strenuous activity for about 6 weeks.
 Your healthcare team will tell you what kinds of activities are safe for you while you recover.

 If you had surgery to remove lymph nodes in your neck, your shoulder and neck may be weak and become stiff.
 A physical therapist can help you with special exercises if this happens.

 When to call your healthcare provider